INDIA AND THE AMRITRAJ LIVING ROOM

 me.

-I actually travelled back to the “BAT” apartment alone.
-As I was to learn very quickly, not all men are created equal in India and protocol demanded that I travel in the BAT van.
+However, I eventually travelled back from the airport to my accommodation alone that day.
+As I was to learn very quickly, not all men are created equal in India, and protocol demanded that I travel in the old van used by the tennis program.
 Although I sometimes got to ride in the family Mercedes, it didn't happen that often!

 on busy Sterling Road.

-The house is a curious arrangement as it has been divided into two parts, the top half, where the Amritraj family lives and the bottom half, where Mrs. Amritraj’s sister lives.
-Both are elderly women but seemingly haven’t spoken to each other for so many years no one is sure just how long it’s been.
-There must have been a lot of bad blood between them as Maggie Amritraj never mentioned her sister nor acknowledged that she existed, even though she was living directly above her!
+The house is a curious arrangement, as it has been divided into two parts: the top half, where the Amritraj family lives, and the bottom half, where Mrs. Amritraj’s sister lives.
+Both are elderly women, but it seems they haven’t spoken to each other in so many years that no one is sure just how long it’s been.
+There must have been bad blood between them, as Maggie Amritraj never mentioned her sister nor acknowledged that she existed, even though she was living directly above her!

-The highlight on that first day for me was being welcomed inside
+The highlight on that first day for me was being welcomed into

 the Amritraj living room and sitting amongst all the trophy cabinets and tennis